-A child who is being harmed, abused and/or neglected may:
+A child who is being harmed, abused, neglected and exploited may:

-- have bruises, bleeding, burns, fractures or other injuries

-- show signs of pain or discomfort

-- keep arms and legs covered, even in warm weather

-- be concerned about changing for PE or swimming

-- look unkempt and uncared for

-- change their eating habits

-- have difficulty in making or sustaining friendships

-- appear fearful

-- be reckless with regard to their own or other's safety

-- self-harm

-- frequently miss school or arrive late

-- show signs of not wanting to go home

-- display a change in behaviour from quiet to aggressive, or happy-golucky to withdrawn

-- challenge authority

-- become disinterested in their school work

-- be constantly tired or preoccupied

-- be wary of physical contact

-- be involved in, or particularly knowledgeable about drugs or alcohol

-- display sexual knowledge or behaviour beyond that normally expected for their age.
+- have bruises, bleeding, burns, fractures or other injuries - show signs of pain or discomfort - keep arms and legs covered, even in warm weather - be concerned about changing for PE or swimming - look unkempt and uncared for - change their eating habits - have difficulty in making or sustaining friendships - appear fearful - be reckless with regard to their own or other's safety - self-harm - frequently miss school or arrive late - show signs of not wanting to go home - display a change in behaviour from quiet to aggressive, or happy-golucky to withdrawn - challenge authority - become disinterested in their school work - be constantly tired or preoccupied - be wary of physical contact - be involved in, or particularly knowledgeable about drugs or alcohol - display sexual knowledge or behaviour beyond that normally expected for their age. - Unexplained fear, anxiety, depression, or aggression. - Unexplained increase in social media activity, especially at odd hours - Presence of an older boyfriend/girlfriend or adult friend. - Evidence of expensive gifts, money, or possessions without clear explanation. - Regularly missing school or unexplained changes in school performance. - Extreme secrecy or privacy, especially regarding online activities - Low self-esteem or self-worth. - Self-harm or suicidal tendencies